Bob Jaugstetter

-Robert C. "Bob" Jaugstetter (born June 15, 1948 in Savannah, Georgia) is an American former competitive coxswain on U.S. National Crews and U.S. Olympic Crews.
+Robert C. "Bob" Jaugstetter (born June 15, 1948) is an American former competitive coxswain on U.S. National Crews and U.S. Olympic Crews.

 Education

 Jaugstetter is a 1970 graduate of Saint Joseph's University.

 Olympics

 Jaugstetter qualified for the 1980 U.S. Olympic team but was not able to compete due to the U.S. Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 He was one of 461 athletes to receive a Congressional Gold Medal many years later.
 He was a member of the American men's eights team that won silver medal at the 1984 Summer Olympics in Los Angeles, California.